bipboop1/movie-library/README.md

 - mark as seen
 - launch from movie directory, create movides.db inside directory, keep .db here and don't delete on startup
 - trigger library refresh
-// - movies dir path should be set when running command, not as an environment variable